-If any of the following events occur within the specified period after administration of a whole-cell pertussis or acellular pertussis-containing vaccine, the decision to administer Pentacel (tetanus toxoid conjugate) vaccine or any pertussis-containing vaccine should be based on careful consideration of potential benefits and possible risks.
-(19) (See DOSAGE AND ADMINISTRATION.)
+If any of the following events occur within the specified period after administration of a pertussis vaccine, the decision to administer Pentacel vaccine should be based on careful consideration of potential benefits and possible risks.

 - Temperature of ≥ 40.5°C ( ≥ 105°F) within 48 hours, not attributable to another identifiable cause.

-- Seizure with or without fever within ≥ 3 days.
+- Seizures with or without fever within 3 days.

-A review by the Institute of Medicine (IOM) found evidence for a causal relation between tetanus toxoid and brachial neuritis, Guillain-Barré syndrome and anaphylaxis.
-(20) If Guillain-Barré syndrome occurred within 6 weeks of receipt of a prior vaccine containing tetanus toxoid, the decision to give Pentacel (tetanus toxoid conjugate) vaccine or any vaccine containing tetanus toxoid should be based on careful consideration of the potential benefits and possible risks.
-(19)
+A review by the Institute of Medicine (IOM) found evidence for a causal relation between tetanus toxoid and both brachial neuritis and Guillain-Barre syndrome.3 If Guillain-Barre syndrome occurred within 6 weeks of receipt of a prior vaccine containing tetanus toxoid, the risk for Guillain-Barre syndrome may be increased following Pentacel vaccine.

-Vaccination with Pentacel (tetanus toxoid conjugate) vaccine may not protect all individuals.
+Vaccination with Pentacel vaccine may not protect all individuals.

 Pregnancy Category C

-Animal reproduction studies have not been conducted with Pentacel (tetanus toxoid conjugate) vaccine.
-It is not known whether Pentacel (tetanus toxoid conjugate) vaccine can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Pentacel (tetanus toxoid conjugate) vaccineis not approved for use in women of childbearing age.
+Animal reproduction studies have not been conducted with Pentacel vaccine.
+It is also not known whether Pentacel vaccine can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.

-The safety and effectiveness of Pentacel (tetanus toxoid conjugate) vaccine was established in the age group 6 weeks through 18 months on the basis of clinical studies.
-(See ADVERSE REACTIONS and CLINICAL PHARMACOLOGY.)
-The safety and effectiveness of Pentacel (tetanus toxoid conjugate) vaccine in the age group 19 months through 4 years is supported by evidence in children 6 weeks through 18 months.
-The safety and effectiveness of Pentacel (tetanus toxoid conjugate) vaccine in infants less than 6 weeks of age and in children 5 to 16 years of age have not been established.
+The safety and effectiveness of Pentacel vaccine was established in the age group 6 weeks through 18 months on the basis of clinical studies.
+[See ADVERSE REACTIONS and Clinical Studies] The safety and effectiveness of Pentacel vaccine in the age group 19 months through 4 years is supported by evidence in children 6 weeks through 18 months.
+The safety and effectiveness of Pentacel vaccine in infants less than 6 weeks of age and in children 5 to 16 years of age have not been established.

-20. Stratton KR, et al. editors.
+3 Stratton KR, et al. editors.
 Adverse events associated with childhood vaccines; evidence bearing on causality.
-Washington, DC: National Academy Press; 1994. p.
+Washington D.C.: National Academy Press.
+1994. p.
 67-117.

 This monograph has been modified to include the generic and brand name in many instances.